DataShades/ckanext-dimred/README.md

   or [PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html),
   with configurable defaults and per-view JSON overrides.
 - Rendering: configurable backend — interactive [Apache ECharts](https://echarts.apache.org/)
-  (default) or static Matplotlib PNG; pluggable to custom renderer if you override bundle/module.
+  with 3D scatter support (default) or static Matplotlib PNG (2D/3D); pluggable to custom renderer if you override bundle/module.
 - API: `dimred_get_dimred_preview` returns the embedding and metadata (prep info, method params) for programmatic use.
 - Caching: results are cached in Redis by default so repeat calls with